Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/01/multiple-browser-testing-with-selenium-superdriver.md

 Here is a typical structure for a single web driver, such as the FirefoxDriver.

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/web-driver-normal.png" alt="Normal WebDriver" loading="lazy"}
 :::

 And here is the SuperWebDriver, which hides multiple drivers and distributes commands to multiple drivers and co-ordinates the responses to allow a single coherent response to your test code.

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/web-driver-super.png" alt="Super WebDriver" loading="lazy"}
 :::

 The fundamental principle of the Super Driver project is to take a single command from your test code and send it out to multiple browsers and then apply the same principle in reverse to hide the multiple responses within a super wrapper to ensure your test code never knows that there are many browsers running at the same time.

-The project is relatively new and the features are being driven by real use cases, so if you need to use a feature that doesn’t seem to do what you want, please [raise a new issue](https://github.com/Steve-Fenton/SeleniumSuperDriver/issues) and supply an example of how you want to use the SuperWebDriver.
-For example, some calls don’t lend themselves to a full wrapping implementation – but they are (currently) not calls we would expect to see in tests (i.e. grabbing window handles).
+The project is relatively new and the features are being driven by real use cases, so if you need to use a feature that doesn't seem to do what you want, please [raise a new issue](https://github.com/Steve-Fenton/SeleniumSuperDriver/issues) and supply an example of how you want to use the SuperWebDriver.
+For example, some calls don't lend themselves to a full wrapping implementation - but they are (currently) not calls we would expect to see in tests (i.e. grabbing window handles).